vuciv/golf/golfPlugin/README.md

-# VimGolf Plugin
+# Golf Plugin

-A Vim plugin that lets you play VimGolf challenges directly inside your editor.
+A Vim plugin that lets you play Golf challenges directly inside your editor.

-## What is VimGolf?
+## What is Golf?

-VimGolf is a game where players compete to solve text editing challenges in the fewest keystrokes possible.
-This plugin brings VimGolf challenges directly to your Vim editor, allowing you to practice and improve your Vim skills offline.
+Golf is a game where players compete to solve text editing challenges in the fewest keystrokes possible.
+This plugin brings Golf challenges directly to your Vim editor, allowing you to practice and improve your Vim skills offline.

 ## Features